Code-In-Me/Internationalization-Using-React-and-NodeJS/README.md

 # Internationalization-Using-React-and-NodeJS
 This repository contains how to achieve internationalization using react and nodejs

+extract the zip folder and after that got to the frontend directory and run npm install go to the backend folder and run npm install

-make a post request to http://localhost:3003/languages
+after running make a post request to http://localhost:3003/languages

 {
     "language": [{